Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization vs Kinetic Roughening

 The {\it effective frequencies} of oscillation are defined as

-where $[0,t_0]$ is a time interval sufficiently long to contain the transient behavior, and the limit is assumed to exist.
-Due to the coupling between neighboring oscillators, the effective frequency $\omega^\text{eff}_i$ will be generally different from the intrinsic frequency $\omega_i$.
+where $[0,\tau]$ is a time interval sufficiently long to contain the transient behavior, and the limit is assumed to exist.
 Oscillators that evolve at the same effective frequency are said to be {\it frequency entrained} or {\it frequency locked}.
-We will focus on such a (time-averaged) form of synchronization, which does not require the {\it instantaneous frequencies} $d \phi_i/d t$ to become strictly identical at all times.
+The kinetic-roughening observables that we consider focus on this (time-averaged) form of synchronization, which does not require the {\it instantaneous frequencies} $d \phi_i/d t$ to become strictly identical at all times.

-In all the cases under consideration the coupling function $\Gamma(\phi_j -\phi_i)$ will include a {\it coupling strength} $K$, an overall nonnegative proportionality factor with dimensions of inverse time.
-For the most part, we will focus on cases where there is a critical coupling strength above which synchronization is achieved in the sense just mentioned.
-More details are given in Sec.\ \ref{cond}.